-The Bureau collaborates with graduate students and staff at TAMUCC to conduct field trips with students from the Innovation Academy at Cunningham Middle School.
+The Bureau collaborates with graduate students and staff at TAMUCC to conduct field trips with students from Cunningham Middle School.
 The students are split into two groups during each field trip.
 One group works on the topographic profile while the second makes observations on wind, waves, currents and collects GPS shoreline and vegetation line data.
 The groups rotate for the second monitoring site.
-Cunningham Middle School 8th graders participated in field trips on February 1, 2018 and April 26, 2018.
+Cunningham Middle School 8th graders participated in field trips on October 11, 2018; January 24, 2018; and May 1, 2019.
 Eunice Silva's students collected data at NPI08 on North Padre Island (fig. 9).
 A new site on the North Padre Island seawall (NPC06) was added for the 2015-2016 academic year (fig. 9) that monitors beach restoration and maintenance activities seaward of the seawall.